Preparing for vasectomy reversal surgery

 Reasons for vasectomy reversal

 Achieving a pregnancy is obviously by far the most common reason to have a vasectomy reversal - but it is not the only one.
 Long-term pain following vasectomy, while uncommon, does occur (so called post-vasectomy syndrome).
-Vasectomy reversal has a greater than 70% chance or relieving or reducing such pain and is a worthwhile indication.
+Vasectomy reversal has about a 70% chance or relieving or reducing such pain.
+However there is a chance there will be no improvement and a risk there will be worsening of pain after vasectomy reversal.

 It is important to be aware of your general state of health prior to any surgical procedure.
 There are a variety of conditions that may affect the outcome of your operation.
 Smoking has been shown to reduce fertility by affecting sperm function.
 Please ensure that I am made fully aware of your past medical history at the time of your pre-operative consultation.